KANATA SAILING CLUB RULES

 Only qualified skippers may take charge of club owned boats.
 Qualified Skippers are divided into two classes, Blue and Red.

 a) Blue tag.
-A blue tag rating is closely equivalent to the Canadian Yachting Association’s White Sail III rating.
+A blue tag rating is closely equivalent to the Canadian Yachting Association’s CAN Sail 2 level.
 In order to qualify for a blue tag, a sailor must be:

 i) A Principal Adult in a Family Membership, a Single or a Student Member, and;